Differences Between C# and VB.Net

 VB.Net

-VB.NET is an update for classic Visual Basic language, which targets Microsoft .NET Framework.
+VB.NET is an update for the classic Visual Basic language, which targets Microsoft .NET Framework.
 VB.NET and visual basic has a lot of similarities and also have some differences.

-Head to Head Comparison Between C# and VB.Net
+Head-to-Head Comparison Between C# vs VB.Net

-Below are the top 3 differences between C# vs VB.Net
+Below are the top 3 differences between C# vs VB.Net:

-Key Differences between C# and VB.Net
+Key Differences Between C# vs VB.Net

 As you can see, there are many differences.
-Let’s look at the top difference –
+Let’s look at the top difference:

 2. An optional parameter is available and supported in VB.NET, which is not available in C#.

-5 .C# is case sensitive in its syntax, whereas VB.NET is not case sensitive.
+5. C# is case-sensitive in its syntax, whereas VB.NET is not case-sensitive.

 This feature will not be supported in C#:

-- Hiding: – Hiding is a feature supported by C# that allows a new implementation for a base class member without overriding the member.
+- Hiding: Hiding is a feature supported by C# that allows a new implementation for a base class member without overriding the member.
 It also allows a base class member in the derived class just by using the keyword “new”.
 This feature will not be supported in VB.Net.

 Example: